kddnewton/kddnewton.github.io/_posts/2022-05-16-syntax-tree-lambda-locals.md

 title: Syntax Tree and lambda-local variables
 ---

 I just released version `2.6.0` of Syntax Tree.
 Along with a couple of other changes, this includes support for lambda-local variable declarations.
-This was a bit of a journey, so I thought I'd write up how I discovered this syntax, how I added support for it to Syntax Tree, and go ahead and plugin Syntax Tree one more time as something that should be merged into Ruby core.
+This was a bit of a journey, so I thought I'd write up how I discovered this syntax, how I added support for it to Syntax Tree, and go ahead and plug Syntax Tree one more time as something that should be merged into Ruby core.

 If you want to skip straight to the code, here's the [pull request](https://github.com/ruby-syntax-tree/syntax_tree/pull/84/files).

 ## lambda-local variables

 What are lambda-local variables?
 (Side note: I have no idea if that's the correct terminology.
 I might be making it up.)
 You _may_ be familiar with block-local variables.
-If you're not don't worry about it - you're certainly not the only one.
+If you're not don't worry about it — you're certainly not the only one.
 I'll introduce both quickly.
 First, let's look at the syntax for block-local variables:

 ```ruby
 double = 10